wavemotion-dave/StellaDS/readme.txt

   * Add support for PAL/NTSC palette

 --------------------------------------------------------------------------------
-How tu use StellaDS :
+How to use StellaDS :
 --------------------------------------------------------------------------------
 YOU NEED PERHAPS TO PATCH THE NDS FILE WITH THE DLDI PATCH BEFORE USING IT.
 Unzip StellaDS.nds from the StellaDS.zip archive in a directory of your flash / (micro) SD